 4. Black Goldendoodles

 You may not know this, but Goldendoodle puppies come in black, too!
-A black Goldendoodle is quite rare and is often confused as a full breed Standard Poodle—particularly if the Groodle has a curly coat.
+A black Goldendoodle is rare and can look very much like a purebred Poodle—especially if it inherits the Poodle’s curly coat.

 5. Gray Goldendoodles